hargoniX/master/thesis/thesis.typ

 & forall (overline(a) : "Type" u) (overline(x)_n : overline(gamma)_n). c " " overline(a) " " overline(t)_n = u_n \
 $
 Given that all inputs to function calls should already be properly constrained by invariants, there is no need to enforce any additional invariants in the equations.
-Thus, we only need to add the predicate parameters for the type parameters and erase dependent types:
+Thus, the only modifications for a definitions are the addition of the predicate parameters for type arguments and dependent type
+erasure:
 $
 beta' &= dentype(beta, (overline(a) : "Type" u)) \
 overline(gamma')_i &= dentype((overline(x)_i : overline(gamma)_i), (overline(a) : "Type" u)) \